 How about buying a waterfront property in the city that holds the title for “most consecutive days with sunshine” at 768 days?
 Saint Petersburg, FL is a city located on the beautiful gulf coast of the Pinellas peninsula.
 This amazing city holds and artistic feel to it both in the landscape and attractions that make it a favorable place for art enthusiasts.

 The good weather and low costs of living make the city of St Petersburg a preferred destination for retirees.
 Although lately, the scene has brought many young people to the city, therefore taking a more youthful direction.
 Holding some of the best beaches around St Petersburg, FL still manages to preserve its small-town feel in spite of holding a population of about 280,000 people.

 With this amazing scenery, who wouldn’t want to have a chance at becoming a homeowner for some of the beautiful waterfront properties that lineup the coastline of St Petersburg, FL.
 The median home price for St Petersburg is around $228,000 making the housing market more accessible than you may think.
-With the help of a top real estate agent in St Petersburg, FL you can easily get into the housing market in the area as a home buyer.
+With the help of top real estate agents in St Petersburg, FL you can easily get into the housing market in the area as a home buyer.